Spring 2021: Wednesdays 2:30pm-4:30pm

 B.F.A. — Tisch School of the Arts, NYU

 Interests and Research

-Hilary Hallett, associate professor, is an historian of modern American cultural and social history.
+Hilary A. Hallett is the Mendelson Family Professor and Director of American Studies and associate professor of History where she teaches modern American cultural and social history.
 Her areas of specialization include women and gender history; histories of popular and mass culture in transatlantic perspective; and histories of American culture industries, particularly theater, music, film, and Hollywood's history.
 She is interested in mass media’s relationship to social change, and to the big stories they tell about America and Americans over time.
-She has worked as an historical consultant for both documentaries and narrative features and television, including most recently a forthcoming mini-series about actress, Hedy Lamarr.
+She has written for popular outlets like the Los Angeles Times, appeared on radio and television, and worked as an historical consultant for film and television, most recently a forthcoming miniseries about actress and scientist, Hedy Lamarr.

 Hilary Hallett regularly teaches “American History at the Movies”; “Gender History and American Film” “Culture, Memory, and Crisis,” “Civilization and Its Discontents,” and a graduate course on “Modern American Cultural History.”

 - Fellow, Cullman Center for Scholars and Writers, New York Public Library, 2016-17

 - Jensen-Miller Prize, for “Based on a True Story,” Western History Association, 2012

 - Historical Society of Southern California/ Haynes Foundation Fellowship, 2007

 - Fellow, Center for the Analysis of Culture, Rutgers University, 2004-2005

 - E. P. Thompson Dissertation Fellowship, CUNY Graduate Center, 2002-2003